Do's & Don'ts of Group Discussion Round of Top MBA Colleges

 We know that on the list of GD etiquettes, the need to maintain a polite tone ranks higher than any other skill.
 What else?
 Check out the dos and don'ts of a group discussion for MBA admission.

 Group Discussion (GD) is a widely accepted candidate assessment method for MBA programmes.
 A winning performance at the GD stage is critical for making it to the final admission list.
 GDs for MBA admission are based on a variety of topics ranging from economics, business, politics, science, society to current affairs.
-So, it is important to stay updated with the issues that affect all the aspects of our lives.
-This can be done by developing the habit of watching infotainment programmes, documentaries, reading books, newspapers, business/science magazines.
+So, it is important to stay updated with issues that affect our lives.
+This can be done by watching infotainment programmes, documentaries, reading books, newspapers, business/science magazines.
 A good grip on general knowledge and current affairs will help you sail through any topic with facts and logic.

 However, the main hurdle in performing well at a GD, in not getting a chance to speak.
 Even though you have the subject knowledge and possess good communication skill, what if you don't get a chance to speak in a GD for MBA admission?
 How would you make yourself heard in a group discussion where everyone is trying to dominate the space?
 We know that on the list of GD etiquettes maintaining a polite tone ranks highest even as you proceed to oppose a point raised by another team member.
 But how do you do that when the GD turns into a fish-market scene?
 Don’t get caught up in the chaos, because that’s where your leadership skill, team spirit and critical thinking will be tested by way of how you manage to perform even amid a chaotic environment.